Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Compartmental models in epidemiology

 \subsection{SIR model}

 Compartmental models are widely used in epidemiology which simplify the mathematical modelling of infectious diseases.
-One of the prominent models is the \textit{SIR model} \citep{kermack1927contribution,Diekmann2013}, which assigns the population to three compartments: susceptible (S), infectious (I), and recovered (R), where the three compartments represent the number of the susceptible individuals, the infected individuals, and the recovered or deceased individuals, respectively.
+One of the prominent models is the \textit{SIR model} \citep{kermack1927contribution,Diekmann2013}, which assigns the population to three compartments: susceptible (S), infectious (I), and removed (R), where the three compartments respectively represent the number of the susceptible individuals, the infected individuals, and the removed individuals, which include the ones who are recovered, quarantined or deceased.
 The SIR model has been widely used for understanding how a disease spreads in outbreaks of measles, influenza, rubella, smallpox, Ebola, monkeypox, SARS, and the current COVID-19 pandemic.
 See, for example, \cite{osthus2017forecasting,chen2020time,cooper2020sir,roda2020difficult,d2020assessment}.